cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/networks-and-protocols.md

 <ExpansionPanel title="Paul Baran's On Distributed Communications">

-In 1964, before major discoveries and developments such as public key cryptographic systems and P2P networking Paul Baran published a paper [On Distributed Communications](https://www.rand.org/content/dam/rand/pubs/research_memoranda/2006/RM3420.pdf).
+In 1964, before major discoveries and developments such as public-key cryptographic systems and P2P networking Paul Baran published a paper [On Distributed Communications](https://www.rand.org/content/dam/rand/pubs/research_memoranda/2006/RM3420.pdf).
 In it, Baran attempted to differentiate between diverse degrees of decentralization.

 Centralization and decentralization were attributes introduced long before to describe political systems and power structures.
-In Baran’s conceptualization, a spectrum of network typologies exist.
+In Baran’s conceptualization, a spectrum of network typologies exists.
 The main point of differentiation between the different typologies is the number of so-called **points of failure**.
 After Baran introduced his typology accompanied by developments in networks, databases, computing, and cryptography, a more detailed continuum of typologies was proposed.
-Among other aspects, the importance of resource and power control was emphasised.
+Among other aspects, the importance of resource and power control was emphasized.

 </ExpansionPanel>